learn-co-curriculum/react-hooks-use-effect-lab/README.md

 Inside the callback function for `setTimeout`, use the `setTimeRemaining` function to decrease the amount of time remaining by 1 every 1 second.

-When the `timeRemaining` hits 0, do the following:
+When `timeRemaining` hits 0, do the following:

 - reset `timeRemaining` back to 10 seconds, so our next question will have a fresh timer; and